0xPolygonHermez/zkevm-node/docs/components/prover.md

 # Component: Prover

-NOTE: The Prover is not considered part of the XAGON Node and all issues and suggestions should be sent to the [Prover repo](https://github.com/okx/xagon-prover/).
+NOTE: The Prover is not considered part of the XGON Node and all issues and suggestions should be sent to the [Prover repo](https://github.com/okx/xgon-prover/).

-## XAGON Prover:
+## XGON Prover:

-The XAGON Prover image hosts different components, *Merkle Tree*, *Executor* and finally the actual *Prover*.
+The XGON Prover image hosts different components, *Merkle Tree*, *Executor* and finally the actual *Prover*.

 ## Hard dependencies: